IntersectMBO/cardano-haskell-packages/README.md

 There is a convenience script for adding a revision to CHaP:
 ```
-$ ./scripts/add-revision.sh BUILT_REPO PACKAGE_NAME PACKAGE_VERSION
+$ ./scripts/add-revision.sh _repo PACKAGE_NAME PACKAGE_VERSION
 ```

-You need a built repository (`foliage build`) in order to use the script.
+You need a built package repository (see "How to build the Cabal package repository") in order to use the script.
 It will add a new revision and copy the _current_ cabal file in as the revised cabal file.
 You can then edit that file and commit the result.